Talking-Animal/e621-dl/README.md

 Things to keep in mind:

-    This is my first time trying to make something with Python TkInter.
+1. This is my first time trying to make something with Python TkInter.
 Tkinter is a GUI library for Python that I use in this project.
+It doesn't look great, but it's a start and it's fully functional.

-    Updates for this will come out when things are fixed or features added.
+2. Updates for this will come out when things are fixed or features added.
 Keep a lookout on this repo for future updates.
+3. The EXE for Windows was compiled using PyInstaller.
+Since PyInstaller doesn't ceritfy the EXE, Windows will warn you about the file.
+I'm working on how to sign EXE files.
+Sorry everyone D: